An In-Person Retreat!

 David was introduced to Tai Chi and Eastern Philosophy in college and has over 25 years experience studying QiGong and other healing modalities.
 Certified by Robert Peng to teach QIGong Empowerments, he has taught QiGong workshops at Rowe Camp and Conference Center and Easton Mountain Retreat Center.
 He left a corporate IT career in 2019 and established a healing practice in June 2019 called Healing Intentionality.

 Nothing, including summer camp, has been left untouched by the ongoing novel coronavirus pandemic.
-Although we expect most adults will be vaccinated by September, The Rowe Center has implemented a number of changes designed to ensure a safe and supportive camp environment for all guests.
+The Rowe Center has implemented a number of changes designed to ensure a safe and supportive camp environment for all guests.
 Our full COVID protocol for adult camps can be found at the link below.
-This has been updated on July 29.